 And whether you’re traveling or not, being in an exciting, new relationship can cloud your judgment.
-But with these signs, you can see with a bit more clarity if your partner is a keeper for the long run.
+To meet someone new is a thrill and you are no doubt flush with the novelty and possibility.
+But by looking for the right signs, you can see with a bit more clarity if your partner is a keeper for the long run.

 Play it by ear but I recommend minimal contact.
 If it was just a fling, it might be painful for a week or two but your feelings will soon evaporate.
 If a good chunk of time passes and your feelings haven’t changed, then that’s a good indication that you want something more long term.
-Now let them know!
+Does the time apart make you feel just awful?
+Let them know!

 If you already made life plans before you met your partner, follow through on them.
 I am notoriously spontaneous and often jump into new situations with little thought of the consequences.
 That can lead to some wonderful experiences, but it can also be a disaster.